Heritage Tree Details

 Pyrus communis

 This pear tree is one of the oldest and largest in Oregon and was planted by the pioneer Munkre family who came over the Oregon Trail in 1846.
 It is the lone survivor of a large pear orchard later known as Hager Grove and a popular creek side picnic and camping area.
-Still in …
+Still in good health and bearing fruit, it is so large that it is often mistaken for …

 Read More